fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-With the fragment we can do the queries in a compact form:
+With the fragment, we can do the queries in a compact form:

 ```js
 query {